Fortress of Solitude

 If you’ve ever watched Knight Rider, you’d know that there are some pretty impressive stunts in later seasons.
 However, the modified Pontiac Firebird Trans Am wasn’t always fit for every type of terrain, let alone capable of resisting some of the more severe collisions we saw on the show.

 By the time the show got popular, there were about 18 different KITTs in Knight Rider, all of them custom-tuned to fulfil a specific task.
 Be it high-speed chases or off-road stunts, it seemed like KITT could do it all.
-Except, that is, drive itself, which is the issue that we’ll address next.
+Except drive itself, which is the issue that we’ll address next.

 KITT’s Autopilot